 Blanket or Umbrella Policies .

-The insurance required to be carried by Lessee pursuant to the provisions of this Lease may, at Lessee's election, be effected by blanket, wrap-up and/or umbrella policies issued to Lessee covering Owners' Land and Lessee Improvements and other properties owned or leased by Lessee, provided such policies otherwise comply with the provisions of this Lease and allocate to Owners' Land and Lessee Improvements the specified coverage, including, without limitation, the specified coverage for all insureds required to be named as insureds or additional insureds hereunder, without possibility of reduction or coinsurance by reason of, or because of damage to, any other properties named therein.
-If the insurance required by this Lease shall be effected by any such blanket or umbrella policies, Lessee shall furnish to Lessor and Grantor, upon request, certificates of insurance and copies (certified by Lessee to be true, complete and correct) of such policies as provided in Section 7.2(c), together with schedules annexed thereto setting forth the amount of insurance applicable to Owners' Land and Lessee Improvements.
+The insurance required to be carried by Lessee pursuant to the provisions of this Lease may, at Lessee's election, be effected by blanket, wrap-up and/or umbrella policies issued to Lessee covering Owners' Land and Lessee Improvements and other properties owned or leased by Lessee, provided such policies otherwise comply with the provisions of this Lease.

 Liability Insurance Requirements .

 The insurance required hereunder shall consist of commercial general liability insurance protecting against liability for bodily injury, death, property damage and personal injury.
 Such insurance shall (within the limits of the insurance required by Section 7.1):

-include a broad form property damage liability endorsement with fire legal liability limit of not less than Fifty Thousand Dollars ($50,000), subject to adjustment for inflation;
+include a broad form property damage liability endorsement with fire legal liability limit of not less than Fifty Thousand Dollars ($50,000);

-contain blanket contractualliability insurance covering written and oral contractual liability;
+contain blanket contractual liability;

-contain contractual liability insurance specifically covering Lessee's indemnification obligations under this Lease, to the extent such indemnification obligation is for an insurable risk;

 contain independent contractors coverage;

-contain a notice of occurrence clause;

-contain a knowledge of occurrence clause;

-contain an errors and omissions clause;

 contain coverage for suits arising from the use of reasonable force to protect persons and property;

-contain an endorsement providing that excavation and foundation work are covered and the "XCU" exclusions have been deleted;
+contain an endorsement providing that excavation and foundation work are covered and the "XCU" exclusions have been deleted; and,

-contain a waiver of completion and occupancy condition;

-contain no exclusions unless specifically approved in each instance by Lessor other than the industry standard exclusions for projects of similar size and location;

-contain Products Liability/Completed Operations coverage; and
+contain Products Liability/Completed Operations coverage.

-provide for a deductible determined by Lessee, but not more than Fifty Thousand Dollars ($50,000) per loss, subject to adjustment for inflation.

 Representations of Lessor, Grantor and Lessee

 Authority of Lessor and Grantor .
-Lessor and Grantor represent and warrant that as of the execution of this Lease:
+Lessor and Grantor represent and warrant that:

 Lessor and Grantor have full power and lawful authority to enter into this Lease;